-- In recognition of the restricted number of approved counterparties that now meet our more stringent lending criteria, there is an added degree of flexibility introduced to the maximum deposit level.
-The deposit level with any one institution can now extend to a maximum of 10%, where the element which exceeds the 5% threshold is deposited on the basis of a call account deposit with the institution. - (iii) Call accounts and notice accounts with high credit worthiness banks and building societies: The objectives are as for (ii) above, but there is access to recalling cash deposited over short call periods (call account periods vary from short-term such as 7 days, but can extend to 35- and 95-day notice periods).
+- \ In recognition of the restricted number of approved counterparties that now meet our more stringent lending criteria, there is an added degree of flexibility introduced to the maximum deposit level.
+The deposit level with any one institution can now extend to a maximum of 10%, where the element which exceeds the 5% threshold is deposited on the basis of a call account deposit with the institution. - (iii) Longer term deposits with other local authorities: These are similar to term deposits with other local authorities (described at (ii) above), except that deposits are placed for longer periods between 2 and 10 years.
+For longer term deposits, the decision to include any given local authority on the counterparty list will be based on the outcome of due diligence undertaken on that local authority by the Council in conjunction with the Council's treasury advisers.
+Similar to term deposits with local authorities (see at (ii) above), no more than 10% of the total portfolio can be placed with any one institution or group. - (iv) Call accounts and notice accounts with high credit worthiness banks and building societies: The objectives are as for (ii) above, but there is access to recalling cash deposited over short call periods (call account periods vary from short-term such as 7 days, but can extend to 35- and 95-day notice periods).
 This generally means accepting a lower rate of interest than that which could be earned from the same institution by making a term deposit.
 However, call accounts can offer interest rates two to three times more than term deposits in the DMADF.
-A certain level of call account use is highly desirable to ensure that the Council has ready access to cash when required. - (iv) Certificates of deposit (CDs): These are shorter term securities issued by deposit taking institutions (mainly financial institutions).
-They are negotiable instruments, so can be sold ahead of maturity and also purchased after they have been issued.
-However, that liquidity can come at a price, where the yield could be marginally less than placing a deposit with the same bank as the issuing bank. - (v) Money market funds: By definition, money market funds (MMFs) are AAA-rated (the highest security rating available) and are widely diversified, using many forms of money market securities including types which this Council does not currently have the expertise or risk appetite to hold directly.
+A certain level of call account use is highly desirable to ensure that the Council has ready access to cash when required.